Books are a timeless source of knowledge. However, too few of us read enough, or have a reading habit altogether.

 The book is full of lessons that Marcus picked up during his life and wrote down to remind himself of how he should conduct his business.
 It is the definitive text on self-improvement, humility and personal ethics.

-The fact that you have access to this book today is a miracle.
+The fact that you have access to Meditations today is a miracle.
 It is one of the most profound books I have ever read, and I pick it up now and again to digest the lessons once more.

 I Will Teach You To Be Rich